habiburrahman26/manufacturer-website-client-side/README.md

 - This site design for computer-store this is a computer parts selling websites
+* This site I integrate Payment with stripe
 - This site has a home page
 - Inside home page I add banner section, Parts collection, brand, our services, client review and footer
 - Blogs page I ans my question